 Dajenya is currently working on completing a manuscript of her

 best poetry and hopes to have it published soon.
-She welcomes requests for publication of unpublished poetry or
+She welcomes

 essays &/or to do readings or broadcasts in or around the San